Jackie Sato: Japan Women's Pro-Wrestling (1986—1988)

 In 1986, inspired by the current boom in interest in women's wrestling in Japan due to the success of the Crush Gals, Sato, along with wrestler Nancy Kumi, boxer Rumi Kazama, and others, formed the first women's promotion to compete against the AJW monopoly, Japan Women's Pro-Wrestling (JWP).
-Satō returned from retirement on JWP's first show on August 17, 1986, in a match against Shinobu Kandori.
-Sato was involved in an infamous incident on July 18, 1987, when a match involving her and Shinobu Kandori turned into a shoot match.
+Satō returned from retirement on JWP's first show on August 17, 1986, in a match against Shinobu Kandori, in what was Kandori's debut.
+A year later, Sato was involved in an infamous incident on July 18, 1987, when a match involving her and Kandori turned into a shoot match.
 This incident led to her retiring for a second and final time on March 20, 1988.
 Under Sato's influence, JWP did not offer the "mandatory retirement" policy common in AJW, allowing female wrestlers to compete until they wished to retire, rather than until the promoters ordered them to retire.